SEI-SEA-1-25/react-todo-list/README.md

 Let's get started!

-* Because this is a new exercise, be sure to close any running applications in Terminal first.
+* Because this is a new exercise, be sure to close any running applications in Terminal first. `killall node` can stop any stray processes that you may have left running on accident.

 Clone this repo and then make a react app in it: